moosabukhamsin/barcode_reader/README.md

 barcode_reader
 ==============

-a program for rading barcode
+a program for reading barcode